Awni00/relational-convolutions/rebuttals/initial_responses/nJRP.md

 > Some techinical details need to be claimed

-Could you clarify what you mean by this?
+Can you clarify what you mean by this?

 ---
 > More explanations about Fig.2 should be included, like symbol defination, and how you process pooling on graph.